Dr. Dapo Tomori, Chairman, Executive Board of Pencils for Africa

 For several years, Peter served on the Board of Managers for the Embarcadero YMCA.
 In that capacity, Peter served as the Chair of the Youth Chance High School (“YCHS”) Advisory Committee, a private high school for at-risk youth operated by the Embarcadero YMCA in San Francisco.
 The YCHS Advisory Committee played a vital role in helping YCHS thrive through an economic downturn — in 2010, YCHS almost closed its doors; in 2012, over twenty young adults graduated with a high school diploma.

 In his spare time, Peter enjoys writing: one of his essays was published in the Loyola of Chicago Law Journal; another was published in Notre Dame Magazine in 2012; and a third won first place in the 2014 Marin County Fair.
-Peter and his wife, Joyce Raffo, live in San Diego with their three sons, Nicolas, Luke, and Mark, two cats named Smoke and Ash, and one fish named Chewy.
+Peter and his wife, Joyce Raffo, live in Marin County with their three sons, Nicolas, Luke, and Mark, two cats named Smoke and Ash, and one fish named Chewy.

 Peter’s son Nicolas is the CEO of One Pencil Per Child.